-Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply maintenance of the Mgeni System has already exceeded the 99% assurance of supply level that will be achieved with the commissioning of the MMTS-2.
+Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply in terms of the MDG. from the Mgeni System has already exceeded the 99% assurance of supply level that will be achieved with the commissioning of the MMTS-2.
 Further augmentation of the Mgeni System is therefore already required.
-Water resource development on the uMkhomazi River has been identified as the next likely major project to secure long-term water resources for the Umgungundlovu and variation order is required for additional work that is needed for the WULA.
+Water resource development on the uMkhomazi River has been identified as the next likely major project to secure long-term water variation order is required for additional work that is needed for the WULA.
 The draft EIR has been circulated for comment.
 This precedes the public meetings which are now planned for May 2016.
-The earliest possible commissioning for Total Project Cost for Infrastructure Component: R4,728,196,000 (subject to review).
-Budget (subject to 2016/2017 - 2017/2018 2017/2018 R25,000,000 2019/2019 2018/2019 R45,000,000 2020/2021 Cash flows Bayond 5 Years Subject 5 Years Ingwe, Richmond, Mkhambathini and Impendle Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured
+Budget (subject to review): 2017/2018 - 2017/2018 - R25,000,000 2018/2019 - R25,000,000 2019/2020 - R45,000,000 2020/2021 - R45,000,000 Cash flows Beyond 5 Ingwe, Richmond, Mkhambathini and Impendle Municipalities.
+Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured

-Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply Address backlogs in terms of the MDG.
-Operation and maintenance of assets with relation to water.
+Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply maintenance of assets with relation to water.
 Greater Mpofana Bulk Water Supply Scheme Sustained housing development and tourism related activities are increasing the water demands at several nodes along the Mooi River - Lions River corridor.
 This growth is beginning to stress local water resources and water supply infrastructure in the area.
 It has been identified that a regional bulk water supply scheme is required to ensure that the area has a reliable water supply that will sustain this growth into the future.
 In construction/tender.
 Anticipated date of completion is Jan 2019.
-Budget (subject to review): 2016/2017 - R191.115.000 Wards 2 and 3 of Mpofana Municipality and Ward 3 of uMngeni Municipality.
-Outcome 6: An efficient, competitive and responsive economic infrastructure network 4: Maintenance and supply SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply Address backlogs in terms of the MDG.
+Wards 2 and 3 of Mpofana Municipality and Ward 3 of uMngeni Municipality.
+Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply Address backlogs in terms of the MDG.
 Operation and maintenance of assets with relation to water.
 '251 Raw Water Pipeline: Midmar Dam to Midmar WTP The current raw water pipeline is the only raw water supply into the Midmar WTP and this therefore is a risk to the entire region.
 The installation of a second raw water pipeline will mitigate this risk.
 The progress as of April 2016 is 47% complete in relation to the approved programmed that includes several additional works and delays in commencement of concrete chambers due to adverse physical conditions.
 Anticipated date of completion is Feb 2017.
 Total Project Cost: R116,026,000 (subject to review).
-Budget (subject to review): 2016/2017 - R35,694,000 2017/2018 - R12,375,000 Municipality but raw water into and responsive 4: Maintenance and supply
+Budget (subject to review): 2017/2018 - R35,694,000 2017/2018 - R12,375,000 Ward 12, uMngeni Local Municipality but raw water into the regional WTP therefore entire PMB-Durban region benefits.
+Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured